ndawe/pyAMI/README.rst

 .. note:: Once you make an ami configuration file it will override your voms proxy.
    You should destroy it if you want to use a proxy.
 We implemented it this way because the most common user error seemed to be trying to run pyAMI with an expired proxy!
+   Explicitly giving a username and password will override the configuration file.